sftcd/surveys/README.md

 		Reading fingerprints and rdns, did: 25 most recent ip XXX.XX.XXX.XXX average time/ip: 0.493393659592 last time: 0.230369091034
 		...

-	Eventually, it'll end with something like:
+	Eventually, (after a few hours, depending on your DNS setup, and the number of hosts in the run), it'll end with something like:

 		Checking colisions, did: 100 found: 7970 remote collisions Checking colisions, did: 200 found: ...